zcash/zips/zip-XXXX.rst

 though "full stack" teams that can communicate well with the community, expand Zcash usage, and widely share their work should be advantaged.

-Recipients shall submit quarterly plans to the Foundation and community for their efforts, as well as monthly progress updates.
+Recipients shall submit quarterly plans to the community for their efforts, as well as monthly progress updates.

-All work by funded by the dev fee will be open source, under licenses compatible with the existing Zcash clients.
+All work funded by the dev fee will be open source, under licenses compatible with the existing Zcash clients.

+Though the Foundation shall periodically judge the efficacy of dev fee recipients, deciding on and driving roadmaps for Zcash is the role of dev fee recipients, in partnership with the community.
+This role is neatly balanced by users running full nodes and miners, either of which can veto a network upgrade.

-While dev fee recipients are not required to work exclusively on Zcash, they must guarantee they aren't obliged to the interests of competing projects.
+While dev fee recipients are not required to work exclusively on Zcash, considering the nature of their work, recipients must guarantee they aren't obliged to the interests of competing projects.

 The role of the principal developer
 -----------------------------------